 As the Fire Academy nears its conclusion, recruit classes typically integrate into shifts with on-duty fire crews.
 This transition allows them to gain practical experience in the Fire Service beyond the confines of the classroom and drill ground.

-Recruits successfully completing the Academy may elect to be sworn in and begin their volunteer service to the Bennett-Watkins Fire Rescue at their graduation ceremony.
-The Bennett Fire Academy includes training and certification through the level of Colorado State Firefighter I, Hazardous Materials-Operations (HazMat Ops), and First Responder (or EMT if programming is available) for those with no previous medical experience.
+Upon successful completion of the Academy, recruits can choose to be sworn in and commence their volunteer service with Bennett-Watkins Fire Rescue during the graduation ceremony.
+The Bennett Fire Academy provides training and certification up to the level of Colorado State Firefighter I, Hazardous Materials-Operations (HazMat Ops), and First Responder (or EMT, if the program is available) for those without prior medical experience.